What Patients Should Know About San Diego Botox Treatments for Hyperhidrosis

 According to a 2018 article from the International Hyperhidrosis Society, “studies have shown that Botox can decrease excessive sweating in the underarms by 82-87%.
 Results take full effect 2 to 4 days after treatment and can last between 4 to 14 months.
 Meanwhile, Botox can reduce sweating in the palms by 80-90%.”

-A 2018 publication from the American Society of Plastic Surgeons reports, “the average cost of Botox, Dysport, or Xeomin injections is $385” per syringe.
+Average cost $1,100.
 However, Botox is approved by the FDA as a medical treatment for Hyperhidrosis, so your insurance should cover some of the costs.
 According to a 2018 article from the International Hyperhidrosis Society, there are several steps you can take if your insurance refuses to pay or reimburse you for Botox Hyperhidrosis treatments.
 Those steps include sending your insurance provider a letter of medical necessity or gaining pre-approval from your insurance.

 Ranch and Coast Plastic Surgery and Medical Spa understands the impact Hyperhidrosis has on a person’s life and aims to help them overcome these challenges.
 Our staff will gladly consult with you to determine if Botox injections are the right solution to your excessive sweating.